apushkarev/Krpano-Markup-Language/README.md

 ## Installation ##

-1. Clone or download this repo into ST User packages folder (Packages -> Browse Packages, then enter User folder);
+1. Clone or download this repo to some location, then copy contents of `dist` folder into ST User packages folder (Packages -> Browse Packages, then enter User folder);
 2. Restart ST if required.

 ## Features ##